Understanding the Stages of Gum Disease

 1. Gingivitis

-The earliest stage of gum disease is gingivitis, which has symptoms like red, swollen gums that may bleed when brushing or flossing.
-It occurs when plaque, a sticky film of bacteria, builds up and irritates the gums.
+Gingivitis is the earliest stage of gum disease.
+Symptoms include red, swollen gums that may bleed when brushing or flossing.
+It occurs when plaque builds up, irritating the gums.
 Fortunately, gingivitis is reversible with proper care.
+Brushing twice a day, daily flossing, and using an antiseptic mouthwash can help.
+Professional dental cleanings remove plaque and tartar, restoring your gums to health.

 2. Early Periodontitis